matjack9/appcess-labs/README.md

 ## Code

-The project is backend heavy...
+Because the project emphasizes backend associations and their validations, here are some code snippets illustrating these dynamics.

 ### User Types

-Effectively four different types of users exist on the user table: School users, Company users, and admins or non-admins for both.
+Four different types of users effectively exist on the User table: School Users and Company Users, each of which can be admins and non-admins.
+A polymorphic association allows a User to belong to either a School or Company.
+A boolean column of 'is_admin' suffices to identify admin Users.

 `app/models/user.rb`